sdsc-ordes/technical-presentation/src/presentations/part-1/includes/intro.md

 :::

-# Workshop
+# Workshop 🏑

-We will do a guided hands-on session doing the following:
+Time to get 🫵r fingers dirty with the following exercises:

 ::::::{.columns}